Introduction:

 D) Risk Management Committee:

-NBFCs being in Base Layer, existing or fresh one should form Risk Management Committee (RMC) to focus on risk management either at the Board or executive level.
+NBFCs being in Base Layer, existing or fresh should form Risk Management Committee (RMC) to focus on risk management either at the Board or executive level.
 It shall be responsible for evaluating the overall risks faced by the NBFC including liquidity risk and will report to the Board.

 E) Disclosures:

-Disclosure requirements shall be expanded, inter alia, to include types of exposure, related party transactions, loan to directors/senior officers and customer complaints.
+Disclosure requirements shall be expanded, inter alia, to include types of exposure, related party transactions, loan to directors/senior officers, and customer complaints.

 F) Loan Limit:

-Loan to directors, senior officers, and relative of directors’ matter has to be taken on board and placed on record.
+Loan to directors, senior officers, and relatives of directors’ matter has to be taken on board and placed on record.
 Detailed circulars on these will be issued by the Reserve Bank in due course.

 NBFC Registration

-Want to start your NBFC registration under the Companies Act, engaged in the business of providing credit facilities like loans, accepting deposits, leasing, hire purchase, retirement planning, facilitating security.
+Want to start your NBFC Registration under the Companies Act, engaged in the business of providing credit facilities like loans, accepting deposits, leasing, hire purchase, retirement planning, facilitating security.

 NBFC Compliance